Sulphur Springs School District

 The Sulphur Springs School District is an elementary school district in Los Angeles County, California.
 It serves the east side of the Santa Clarita Valley, including most of Canyon Country.
-As of August 2012, it has 9 elementary schools.
+As of 2023, the district has 9 elementary schools.

 The district's headquarters are located off Via Princessa in Canyon Country, near the Via Princessa Metrolink station.

+History

+19th century

+In 1872, Martha Mitchell began teaching her children and their neighbors children inside the Mitchell Family Adobe in what is now the Vista Canyon neighborhood of Canyon Country.
+In 1874, the group moved from their single room adobe classroom to a room within the Lang family's Sulphur Springs Hotel.
+By 1879, there were enough school children enrolled to form a school district, which was named after the mineral hot springs the hotel was built beside.

+A purpose-built single room classroom was constructed in 1886, which became known as Sulphur Springs Community School.

+20th century

+In 1982, Valley View Elementary School was transferred from the Saugus Union School District to Sulphur Springs School District and renamed Valley View Community School.

+In 1991, Honby Elementary School, opened in 1963 as a part of Saugus Union School District, was transferred to Sulphur Springs School District and renamed Canyon Springs Community School.

 Schools

 All SSSD schools are within Santa Clarita city limits, except for Mint Canyon Community School, which is in an unincorporated area.
 Schools within the Sulphur Springs School District refer to themselves as "community schools," unlike schools in the Saugus and Newhall school districts which refer to themselves as "elementary schools."